“A for-profit company with a non-profit’s soul”

 Our 7.5 MW field in Burundi is slated to begin construction in June, 2017.

-We have started the development of a 40MW solar PV plant in Narok County, Kenya.
-This facility could provide for the power needs of 45,000 Kenyan households.
+We have started the development of several grid-scale solar PV plants in Kenya.
+They are located in Narok, Laikipia and Kwale county and could provide the electricity needs of 45,000 Kenyan households.

 South Sudan’s first solar PV project, Gigawatt Global has secured land for a 10 MW field.